|BOARD OF TRUSTEES|

 (c) The policies and procedures developed by the board and by each college and university for professional or technical service contracts must be done in consultation with employees and their exclusive bargaining representatives and must address topics such as employee protections, information availability and reporting, conflict of interest, and renewal restrictions.

 The board may purchase property adjacent to or in the vicinity of the campuses as necessary for the development of a state college or university.
 Before taking action, the board shall consult with the chairs of the senate Finance Committee and the house of representatives Ways and Means Committee about the proposed action.
 The board shall explain the need to acquire property, specify the property to be acquired, and indicate the source and amount of money needed for the acquisition.
-The amount needed may be spent from sums previously appropriated for purposes of the state colleges and universities, including, but not limited to, general fund appropriations for instructional or noninstructional expenditures, general fund appropriations carried forward, or state college and university activity fund appropriations.
+The funds needed may be spent from sums previously appropriated for purposes of the state colleges and universities, including, but not limited to, general fund appropriations for instructional or noninstructional expenditures, general fund appropriations carried forward, or state college and university activity fund appropriations.
 The board may pay relocation costs, at its discretion, when acquiring property.

 (a) If money has been appropriated to the board to acquire lands or sites for public buildings or real estate, the acquisition may be by gift, purchase, or condemnation proceedings.
 Condemnation proceedings must be under chapter 117.